 Employers seeking to host an intern in summer may offer part-time (typically 16-24 hours/week) or full-time (typically 36+ hours/week) internships.
 Part-time internships can be offered during the school year as well if employers are within a commutable distance.
 For part-time and full-time internships, the duration and start and end dates are determined by the company or organization.

 W&M Externship Program

 The W&M Externship Program is a collaborative effort between the Cohen Career Center and engaged employers to generate positive job-shadowing experiences for William & Mary students.
 Externships typically last 1 to 2 days over Winter Break, and provide students with an inside look at a given industry.
 Additionally, students gain insight into networking etiquette, as well as demonstrating their experiences as part of their professional story.
-Please contact [[lrandolph, Lisa Randolph]], Assistant Director, Career Readiness, for more information.
+Please contact [[lrandolph, Lisa Randolph]], Assistant Director, Experiential Learning, for more information.